Acadians: Geographical distribution

-Provinces & territories
+Provinces and territories

+Today about one third of the population of the officially bilingual province of New Brunswick speaks French as their mother tongue.
+About half of these are of Acadian ancestry, and there are also many Acadian institutions, organizations and cultural events.

 Deportation

 In the Great Expulsion (known by French speakers as le Grand Dérangement), after the Battle of Fort Beauséjour beginning in August 1755 under Lieutenant Governor Lawrence, approximately 11,500 Acadians (three-quarters of the Acadian population in Nova Scotia) were expelled, families were separated, their lands and property confiscated, and in some cases their homes were burned.
-The Acadians were deported to separated locations throughout the British eastern seaboard colonies, from New England to Georgia, where many were put into forced labour or imprisoned.
+The Acadians were deported to separated locations throughout the British eastern seaboard colonies, from New England to Georgia, where many were put into forced labour, imprisoned, or put into servitude.

+Second wave

+The British conducted a second and smaller expulsion of Acadians after taking control of the north shore of what is now New Brunswick.
+After the fall of Quebec and defeat of the French, the British lost interest in such relocations.

+Some Acadians were deported to England, some to the Caribbean, and some to France.
+After being expelled to France, many Acadians were eventually recruited by the Spanish government to migrate to Luisiana (present-day Louisiana).
+These Acadians settled into or alongside the existing Louisiana Creole settlements, sometimes intermarrying with Creoles, and gradually developed what became known as Cajun culture.

+Louisiana Acadians

 After 1758, thousands were transported to France.
 Most of the Acadians who later went to Louisiana sailed there from France on five Spanish ships.
 These had been provided by the Spanish Crown, which was eager to populate their Louisiana colony with Catholic settlers who might provide farmers to supply the needs of New Orleans residents.
 The Spanish had hired agents to seek out the dispossessed Acadians in Brittany and kept this effort secret in order to avoid angering the French king.
 These new arrivals from France joined the earlier wave expelled from Acadia, and gradually their descendants developed the Cajun population (which included multiracial unions and children) and culture.
 They continued to be attached to French culture and language, and Catholicism.

 The Spanish offered the Acadians lowlands along the Mississippi River in order to block British expansion from the east.
 Some would have preferred Western Louisiana, where many of their families and friends had settled.
 In addition, that land was more suitable to mixed crops of agriculture.
 Rebels among them marched to New Orleans and ousted the Spanish governor.
 The Spanish later sent infantry from other colonies to put down the rebellion and execute the leaders.
 After the rebellion in December 1769, Spanish Governor O'Reilly permitted the Acadians who had settled across the river from Natchez to resettle along the Iberville or Amite rivers closer to New Orleans.